datahub-project/datahub/docs/developers.md

 ```
 java --version
 ```
 While it may be possible to build and run DataHub using newer versions of Java, we currently only support [Java 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) (aka Java 8).
+Plan for Java 11 migration is being discussed in [this issue](https://github.com/linkedin/datahub/issues/1699).

 ### Getting `cannot find symbol` error for `javax.annotation.Generated`